Written by Fob James IV, Esq. | Fob James Law Firm, LLC | Last Updated: June 11, 2026

 The primary cancers linked to Dupixent are cutaneous T-cell lymphoma (CTCL) — including mycosis fungoides and Sézary syndrome — and peripheral T-cell lymphoma (PTCL).
 Emerging data also shows elevated risk of other T-cell and NK-cell malignancies.

-Is there a Dupixent class action or MDL?
+Is there a Dupixent MDL or class action?

 Can I file a Dupixent lawsuit if I live outside Alabama?